 Another benefit?
 It’s generally a bit cheaper than the full on tourist scenes and it’s a great place, especially if you like Airbnb.
 Amazing villas can be had at prices half what you’d pay in other parts of the island for smaller places.
 Here’s the top Airbnb in the area, and Carpe Diem is a solid hotel option.

-With a beautiful walking path through the idyllic town that runs all the way to Oia, this is an amazing way to enjoy Santorini in a far more low key and authentic setting, without compromising on jaw dropping views.
-The caldera is "right" there.
+With a beautiful and safe walking path through the idyllic town that runs all the way to Oia, this is an amazing way to enjoy Santorini in a far more low key and authentic setting, without compromising on jaw dropping views.
+The caldera is “right” there.

 There are luxury hotels here which will blow minds, but it’s much more of a music by the pool with champagne than read a book and relax environment.
 Canaves Oia and Mystique are the high end options in this area, all of which will properly blow minds, and not just because of the price.